BookingStudio/BookingStudio-Public-API-Docs/developer-guides/inventory-and-bookings/how-to-consume-the-inventory-api.md

 The request will return a **200 status code** if the `BookingOption` is available.
 Otherwise, it will return a **404 status code** meaning that the `BookingOption` is not available.

-#### Example Request and Response
+### Example Request and Response

 > [!WARNING]
-> Always use version 2 of this `Endpoint`.
+> Use version 2 of this `Endpoint`.
 Version 1 is deprecated and will be removed.

 > [!NOTE]
 > **Rate Limit** You're allowed to check the availability every time a `BookingOption` is selected by the `Guest`.
 There